joeky888/mindot/ReadMe.md

 * fbtermrc
     * Use Ubuntu Mono font and Droid Sans Fallback font
     * Font size by default is 20
+* gpm (if it is installed)
+    * By default, left mouse click is copying and right mouse click is pasting

 ## Vim key mappings